luisoc2/First_Assignment/Work.md

-the first lines
-in master branch
-by L. Calderon
+First Level Commit in Master_LOCAL by ZED

+Second Level Commit in Dev_LOCAL by ZED